VA Loan Guide: Eligibility, Best Lenders and How to Apply

 *Includes principal and interest only.
 Taxes and insurance not included.

-In these examples, it takes approximately five and a half years to break even when purchasing VA loan points.
-Therefore, you’d need to stay in the home that long or longer to make it cost-effective.
-If you think you will move or refinance the loan before that term is up, it’s not a good financial move to buy discount points.
+Takeaway: In these examples, it takes approximately five years to break even when purchasing VA loan points.
+With that in mind, you’d need to stay in your home for at least that long to make buying points cost-effective.
+So if you think you’ll move or refinance the loan before that time is up, it’s not a good financial move to buy discount points.

 If you’re looking to refinance a VA loan with a VA IRRRL, you’re required to recoup your closing costs within 36 months.
 In other words, you need to hit your break-even point within three years or your application will be denied.